-This fact sheet was last reviewed on 25/03/2024.
-Please note that the law and practices relating to NDIS appeals change frequently.
+This fact sheet was published on 10/08/2023.
+In October 2024, the Administrative Appeals Tribunal (AAT) was replaced by a new body called the Administrative Review Tribunal (ART).
+If you asked the AAT to review your NDIS decision before this, your case will have been automatically transferred to the ART.
+We don’t yet know how processes at the ART will be different from how things used to happen at the AAT, but we will update these fact sheets as soon as things are clearer.
 The fact sheet provides general information and suggestions only.
 The fact sheet does not provide legal advice, and might not apply to your circumstances.
 If you need legal advice, you can find an advocate or a lawyer to help you using the links below at ‘Where can I get advice if I need help understanding my options?'

 Appeals at the Administrative Appeals Tribunal (AAT) can take a very long time.
 Your NDIS Plan might expire or run out of funding in that time.